unik-name/unikname-network-delegates-website/docs/delegates/_example.md

 # Copy and paste this file in your unikid folder here /docs/delegates/your_unikid/ and rename it README.md

 # OPTIONAL BUT ENCOURAGED
-# social media profiles (twitter, github, forum.uns.network), add your username without @
+# social media profiles (twitter, github, forum.unikname.com), add your username without @
 twitter: username
 github: username
 forum: username